Kursk tank battle and the Donez Basin.

 The Totenkopf, which had expanded into a Panzergrenadier division in France – but now actually even had the tank strength of an army Panzer division type 1943 – returned to the Eastern front at the beginning of 1943 because of the Stalingrad crisis.

 Back to Part I: SS-Totenkopf-Division 1939-42.On 26 February, however, the division suffered a severe moral blow when division commander Theodor Eicke was killed when his observation plane in which he was flying was shot down by concentrated infantry fire from nearby Red Army troops.
-That is why the SS Panzergrenadiers Regiment 6 (Armoured Infantry) was given the honorary title ‘Theodor Eicke’.
+That is why the SS Panzergrenadiers Regiment 6 (Armored Infantry) was given the honorary title ‘Theodor Eicke’.

 The morale of the men of the division was quickly restored, however, as they were involved in a successful operation that recaptured Kharkov, destroying the Russian 25th Guard Rifle Division.

 In May and June the division was Army Reserve in the Kharkov area and was refreshed.
 The Pz.AA.
 3 (Tank Reconnaissance detachment) was increased to 6 and the SS Panzer Regiment 3 to 10 companies, including Panzer-Pionier-Schützenpanzern (engineer APC’s) and a heavy company of Tiger tanks.
-Panzeraufklärungs-Abteilung 3 (Tank Reconnaissance detachment) received two and the Panzer-Pionier-Bataillon (Tank engineer battalion) a light armoured company with APC’s (armoured personnel carrier).
+Panzeraufklärungs-Abteilung 3 (Tank Reconnaissance detachment) received two and the Panzer-Pionier-Bataillon (Tank engineer battalion) a light armored company with APC’s (armored personnel carrier).
 The IV.Pz.Art.Regt.
 3 (Self-propelled artillery regiment) was completely refilled and the SS-Panzerjäger-Abteilung 3 (tank destroyer detachment) was reorganized and reinforced with parts of the SS-Sturmgeschütz-Abteilung 3 (assault gun detachment) until autumn 1943.

 The next important operation of the 3rd SS Panzer Grenadier Division Totenkopf took place in July 1943, when it was thrown into the Battle of Kursk.
 As part of a strong army of nearly one million men and just under 3,000 tanks, the division protected the right flank of the attacking 4th Panzer army.